 Pritzker issues disaster proclamation as temperatures plummet

-State prepared to assist local government
+State prepared to assist local governments

 By JERRY NOWICKI

 SPRINGFIELD – As much of the state braces for brutally cold weather over the next few days, Gov. J.B.
 Pritzker issued a disaster proclamation Tuesday, Jan.
 29, to make a wide variety of state resources available to help communities affected by approaching winter storms and record low temperatures.

 Below-zero temperatures are expected to move into Illinois this evening and last through Thursday.
 The National Weather Service said wind chills could reach 55 below zero in northern Illinois, 35 below in central Illinois and 25 below in parts of southern Illinois.